-I have been working as a since 2003, teaching in higher education since 2008 and studying and then teaching yoga, meditation and other contemplative practices since 2011.
-I have been researching and teaching the practice and philosophy of fusing these two educational contexts and contents since 2014.
+I have been working as an adult education teacher since 2003.
+I have been teaching in higher education since 2008.
+Since 2011, I have been studying seriously and then teaching yoga, meditation and other contemplative practices.
+Since 2014, I have been researching and teaching the practice and philosophy of fusing these two educational contexts and contents.

 My doctoral studies focused on the integration of meditation into higher education pedagogy and curriculum for developing students integrally.
 In which, I designed, developed and ran a university course that encouraged the exploration of interpersonal and interpersonal relationships through the integration of two meditation practices as well as contemplation, introspection and reflection through writing as the core experiential learning component.

 I continue to develop my research and teaching in higher education today.
 I also continue to teach yoga, meditation and other contemplative practices in universities today.

 I am a Senior Teaching Fellow of the Higher Education Academy (SFHEA), a member of Association for Contemplative Mind in Higher Education (ACMHE) and a community partner of Yoga & Body Image Coalition (YBIC).
 My academic profile connecting research and researchers is accessible through ORCID.

 I have been encouraged and inspired by many wonderful teachers and students over the years and thanks are due to them here: